hughbien/charted/README.md

 * add `--js` option
 * optimize with If-Not-Modified or img instead of script
 * ignore switch for developers
+* setting for mounting on other paths besides `/metrics`

 License
 =======